 If you passed your driving test before 1 January 1997 you’re generally allowed to drive a vehicle and trailer combination up to 8.25 tonnes MAM.

 Safety is also a priority and there are a few simple checks towers can complete to help avoid most common accidents according to the Highways Agency.

 The maximum weight your car can tow (fully loaded car + fully loaded caravan/trailer) is usually listed in the handbook.
-Alternatively, you can check the vehicle identification number (VIN) plate on the car – if it doesn’t list a train weight, you should not use your vehicle for towing.
+However, it is not always clear.
+For a definitve guide, read our guide to working out towing capacity.

 If you're unsure on the types of vehicles to use, you could always read our 'best cars for towing a caravan' guide for a better insight.

 The maximum trailer width for any towing vehicle is 2.55 metres.
 The maximum length is 7 metres for a trailer towed by a vehicle weighing up to 3,500 kilograms.

 Here are a few top tips for towing a caravan to help keep you and your caravan safe.
 There is also a more detailed video on how to tow a caravan below: